 Because we expect large tomato plants every year, store bought tomato cages just don’t provide enough support.
-We custom built our tomato cages using wire fencing.
-This fencing comes 5′ high which we bend into a circle.
-We even have a few cages that are twice as high for our larger 10 foot plants.
+We custom built our tomato cages using 6″ concrete wire that comes in 5′ widths (learn all about it in our How to Support Tomato Plants post).
+We bend this into a circle and wire the edges together.
+We even have a few cages that we zip tied together to get twice as high for our larger 10 foot plants.
 This wire fencing provides ample support and has holes big enough to fit our hands through to pick those beautiful red tomatoes.

 When the tomato plants are planted we water them deeply about twice a week, depending on the weather.
 We water both in a circle around the base of the plants, but also put the hose down into the pipe and let it fill up with water.
 The water in the pipe slowly drains down deep into the soil encouraging the roots to grown down deep as well, providing the plant a strong base to grow strong and tall.
 About once a month we’ll water them well with fish emulsion as well for nourishment.

 Try out this method this summer.
 You won’t believe how getting the water and oxygen down to the roots that deep affects the plants.
 You will have your neighbors in awe with how tall & productive your tomato plants will be.
 Let me know how this method works for you.